Your customers want to see expected delivery dates at checkout. Without them, you’re likely losing sales.

 Flowers and cupcakes are not as special the day after your gift recipient’s birthday.
 Be a part of your customer’s special occasion by allowing them to give that perfect gift at the most ideal moment.

 It’s no fun to order a big ticket item only to have the neighborhood thief make off with it instead.
 After all, not everybody has the skills to install a glitter bomb to teach would-be thieves a valuable lesson in this social contract.

 Best of all, allowing customers to choose a delivery date and time increases conversion rates.
 If your customer has to choose between a retailer with a 2-day delivery window and a retailer who can promise to get the giant cthulhu plush to their beloved before a holiday, anniversary or birthday, then that decision is a no-brainer.

-How to Implement Date & Time Based eCommerce Delivery with ShipperHQ
+How to Show Expected Delivery Dates with ShipperHQ

 Set Lead Times

 Lead Times are used to define how many days are required to prepare an order for shipment.
 This can be less than a day, such as packing a t-shirt in a padded envelope.
 Or it can be weeks, such as the time needed to build a custom piece of furniture.